 "We all were deeply impressed by the caliber of creativity and passion of this group of savvy teenagers who all dream big and represent our next generation of entrepreneurial leaders," said Susan Scherreik, founding director of the Center for Entrepreneurial States.

-Anjana Chamarthi (honorable mention), a Swedesboro, NJ senior from Kingsway Regional High School whose idea is "Mathie" an app that uses algorithms to suggest outfits from your existing clothes.
+Anjana Chamarthi (honorable mention), a Swedesboro, NJ senior from Kingsway Regional High School whose idea is "Matchie" an app that uses algorithms to suggest outfits from your existing clothes.

 Tamia Harvey-Martin, a Bensalem, PA senior attending Bensalem High School, and now studying at Changzhou High School in China on a prestigious NSLI-Y scholarship, whose idea is to foster global and intercultural understanding through a social media or blog hotspot.

 Stephen Laquidara, a Park Ridge, New Jersey junior attending Park Ridge High School, whose "snow Roomba" can be started from inside your home using your cell phone, and clear your drive way of snow via pre-set coordinates of the space to be cleared.

 Hannah Lee (honorable mention), a Cupertino, California junior from Monta Vista High School whose idea is "PetKet – reinventing the pet grooming experience."

 Claudia Pitts, a Scranton, Pa. senior, attending Scranton High School, whose idea is a Lifeguard R.A.T.
 (Rescue Alert Tube) that has a built-in alert system that will notify 911 in case of an emergency.